ExLlamaV2¶

 Strengths¶

-- Exceptional Speed: One of the fastest inference engines for NVIDIA consumer GPUs.
+- Exceptional Speed: One of the fastest inference engines for NVIDIA consumer GPUs, often exceeding 100+ tokens/sec on 8B models.

-- Efficient Memory Usage: Native support for Flash Attention 2 and 4-bit KV cache.
+- Efficient Memory Usage: Native support for Flash Attention 2 and 4-bit KV cache quantization.

 Limitations¶

-- NVIDIA Only: Requires a modern NVIDIA GPU (Pascal or newer).
+- NVIDIA Only: Requires a modern NVIDIA GPU with CUDA support.

-- Format Specificity: Only supports EXL2 and GPTQ formats; does not support GGUF.
+- Format Specificity: Only supports EXL2 and GPTQ formats; does not support GGUF or AWQ natively.

 When to use it¶